NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Uncanny Agility.md

 You have near-supernatural poise that lets you move swiftly across the most unsteady surfaces.
-You gain the [[Feats/Steady Balance|Steady Balance]] skill feat.
+You gain the [[Steady Balance|Steady Balance]] skill feat.
 You can Step into difficult terrain caused by uneven ground, such as a rocky field or hilly incline.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*